Close-up view of a speckled concrete surface with a rough texture.

 2. Addiction and Overuse: By prioritizing appropriate content, algorithms can exploit psychological triggers, encouraging users to spend excessive time on platforms.
 Features like infinite scrolling and push notifications are designed to keep users hooked, sometimes to the detriment of mental health.

 3. Misinformation and Fake News: AI algorithms are improved for engagement, not accuracy.
-This has led to the amplification of sensational or misfront-running content, so posts often create high interaction rates.
+This has led to the amplification of sensational or misfront-running content, so posts often generate high interaction rates.
 The spread of misinformation on social media has had serious consequences, from influencing elections to spreading harmful health advice.

 Striving for Balance: The Path Forward